Vyral/base-template/_posts/2022-05-24-where-do-sellers-begin.md

 We know a lot of people look at the commission, see a big number, and think they can do it themselves.
 However, if everyone could, we wouldn’t be in business.
 The first step is choosing if you want an agent or not.
 If you do, you need to find the right one.

 **You want to work with someone who sells houses instead of just listing them.** You want an agent who stays current with the market and has enough tools and resources to guide you.
-You want to work with an agent who has a team around them because real estate never sleeps, and no one person can help two clients at once.&nbsp;
+You want to work with an agent who has a team around them because real estate never sleeps, and no one person can help two clients at once.

 Communication is also a huge issue right now.
 We are all surrounded by technology, and we’re all using it to balance our busy lives.
 Communication is incredibly important throughout the deal.